Rental Directive: Rental and lending right

 This list is limitative: Portugal has been censured by the European Court of Justice for creating a lending and rental right in favor of videogame producers, as this annulled the exclusive nature of the rights of film producers.

 The rental and lending right may be transferred, and is presumed to be transferred in film production contracts unless they contain provisions to the contrary [Art.
 2(5)]: Member States may extend the presumption to authors and performers.
 However, even once the rental and lending right is transferred, the author or performer retains an inalienable and unaidable right to equitable compensation for the rental and lending of their works: this compensation is administered by the collecting societies.

 Member States may allow a derogation for public lending (i.e. public libraries) provided that authors obtain some royalties [Art.
 5(1)].
 Member States may also exempt "certain categories of establishments" from the payment of royalties [Art.
 5(2)].
 These provisions is interpreted strictly: Portugal has been censured for a transposition which effectively exempted all public institutions from payment of royalties, and Belgium for failing to set a rate of remuneration (making its collection impossible).

 Several countries already had Public Lending Right systems.
 However, the European Commission pointed out in a report in 2002 that many of these PLR systems failed to correctly implement the directive.

 Related rights

 The Directive sets out the minimum rights which Member States must accord to performers, phonogram and film producers and broadcasting organizations (related rights), based closely on the provisions of the Rome Convention for the Protection of Performers, Producers of Phonograms and Broadcasting Organizations.

+Subsequent legal harmonization has occurred through the 2001/29/EC Directive, extending the duration and scope of related rights in the digital space, including specific provisions addressing the internet and digital technologies' impact on performers and producers.